Can a mattress pad provide luxurious — and cool — sleep?

-The ChiliSleep website shows the OOLER Sleep System has a 4.2/5 star rating with over 700 reviews (730 at the time of publication).
+The ChiliSleep website shows the OOLER Sleep System has a 4.2/5-star rating with over 800 reviews (830 at the time of publication).
 Here’s the breakdown:

-Overall, Amazon reviewers were wowed by the OOLER sleep system, praising it for alleviating hot flashes and night sweats all year round.
-Most of the reviews under three stars appeared to be more about user error than the system’s functionality.
-Here’s the breakdown of their 135 reviews:
+Overall, Amazon reviewers were wowed by the OOLER Sleep System, praising it for alleviating hot flashes and night sweats all year round.
+Most of the reviews under 3 stars appeared to be more about user error than the system’s functionality.
+Here’s the breakdown of their 242 reviews: